 - 8 performance domains (stakeholders, team, development approach and life cycle, planning, project work, delivery, measurement, uncertainty)

-From predictive to value-delivery-spectrum
+From predictive to value delivery

 PMBOK 6 questions often tested “which tool produces this output?” or “which process is this input to?”

-1. Risk management fundamentals
+1. Risk management

 2. Earned value management